phptuts/basketballapp/README.md

   - For the game time input you will need to convert it into date using this example: https://stackoverflow.com/a/61082536
   - Fix the displays for the gametime.
 I used toLocaleString which you can find here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleString

-## Challenge 49
+## Challenge 50

-Change the h1 of the admin page to say "My Games" and if there is no need for pagination display an empty fragment <></> in the pagination component.
+Change the h1 of the admin page to say "My Games" and if there is no need for pagination, display an empty fragment <></> in the pagination component.
 You will need adjust the node server.

-## Challenge 50
+## Challenge 51

 Adjust the games endpoint to accept a type query parameter. ?type=all.
 There should be 3 types